Back to Work

 Challenge

-• How might we help patients feel informed and in-control during high-stress moments?
+• How might we help caregivers of patients feel informed and in-control during high-stress moments?

-• How might we reduce communication gaps between patients and clinical teams?
+• How might we reduce communication gaps between caregivers and clinical teams?

 • How might we design support that is practical, compassionate, and feasible for staff?